 At Lakeland’s mental health treatment clinic we recognize that depression rarely appears by itself, presenting with the symptoms of other psychiatric or substance-related disorders.
 Depression is a complex problem which can lead to a sense of helplessness which may cause you to consider ending it all.
 However, help is available and depression can be successfully treated.
 Given that the disorder can affect every aspect of your life it is very difficult to attempt to cope with alone especially when you are also attempting to fulfill your daily responsibilities.
 To help you focus better on recovery, your physician may recommend an inpatient treatment center like Lakeland.
 The important thing to remember is that treatment can help and you do not have to suffer in silence or go it alone.

-Why Seek Inpatient Treatment for Depression at Lakeland?
+Why Consider Treatment for Depression at Lakeland Behavioral Health System in Missouri

 While major depression is difficult enough in the beginning stages, over time the effects become so painful it can be difficult to think of anywhere to turn or generate the motivation to do so.
 Even though depression may remit, it almost always returns.
 So although your mood may have cleared for periods previously, during these periods you may find yourself submerged in anxiety such that you truly have no length of time that is truly symptom-free.
 You may find that your focus slowly begins to revolve around the effects of the disorder until this is all you can think about.
 Other effects of depression can be life altering such as: